3155 East 10th Street,

 The Rivoli Theatre still boasts the largest theatre stage in all Indianapolis.
 It was also host to live music concerts in the 1970’s and 1980’s, and closed down in 1992, having been dormant for ten years.

-The theater has been reputed to be haunted for many years.
+The theatre has been reputed to be haunted for many years.

 The present owner has plans to restore and reopen the theater and is working with local preservationists to preserve and protect it.